vaineoneandonly/liv8/README.md

 ## to do
 clean up the code of debug prints;

 implement remaining opCodes;

-non brute-force way to select ROM maybe an interface?
+non brute-force way to select ROM;

+maybe an interface?